CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 ### Get and explore your company's data

-[This dataset](https://github.com/CartoDB/cartoframes/blob/develop/examples/files/starbucks_brooklyn.csv) is the one you have to start your exploration.
+[Use this dataset](https://github.com/CartoDB/cartoframes/blob/develop/examples/files/starbucks_brooklyn.csv) to start your exploration.
 It contains information about the location of Starbucks and each store's annual revenue.

-As a first exploratory step, you read it into a Jupyter Notebook using pandas.
+As a first exploratory step, read it into a Jupyter Notebook using [pandas](https://pandas.pydata.org/).

 ```python
 import pandas as pd